2018/2019 Portland Arts & Lectures Season

-The 33rd season of Portland Arts & Lectures features some of the most influential writers at work today.
-They are novelists, essayists, and poets who have won the most prestigious awards in their profession.
+The 34th season of Portland Arts & Lectures features some of the most engaging writers at work today.
+They are novelists, essayists, and journalists whose award-winning works covers the most compelling issues of our time.

 Series subscriptions start at just $90, and include five memorable evenings with some of the most inspiring authors at work today.
 This series sell quickly.

 All events take place at the Arlene Schnitzer Concert Hall.

 Jill Lepore is a staff writer at The New Yorker.
 Her books include the New York Times best seller The Secret History of Wonder Woman; Book of Ages, a finalist for the National Book Award; and, forthcoming in September 2018, These Truths: A History of the United States.
 The Washington Post wrote that Lepore, “has established herself as perhaps the most prolific, nimble, and interesting writer of American history today, vigorously kicking at the past until she dislodges it from the ossifying grip of received wisdom.”
 Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University where she teaches courses in evidence, historical methods, humanistic inquiry, and American history.

 Tuesday, December 4, 2018 at 7:30 p.m.